JetBrains-Research/data-driven-type-migration/README.md

 ### Settings

-You can setup the appropriate `Search Scope` for type migration or `Reactive Intention Disabling Timeout` in the menu of the plugin: `File` - `Settings` - `Tools` - `Data-Driven Type Migration`.
+You can configure the default `Search Scope` for type migration or `Reactive Intention Disabling Timeout` in the menu of the plugin: `File` - `Settings` - `Tools` - `Data-Driven Type Migration`.

+Also, you can always edit any of type change patterns or rewrite rules manually in the Settings menu tab:

 <img src="assets/img/settings.png" alt="Gutter Icon Example" width="400">